-US takes on Google in landmark antitrust trial
+Us Takes On Google In Landmark Antitrust Trial

 In January, Biden's Department of Justice launched a separate case against Google involving its advertising business and this could go to trial next year.

-The company also faces other lawsuits from US states that accuse it of abusing monopolies in ad tech and for blocking competition in its Google Play app store.
+The company also faces other lawsuits fromstates that accuse it of abusing monopolies in ad tech and for blocking competition in its Google Play app store.

 Google and the states said on Tuesday that they had reached an agreement in principle to settle the Google Play case.